nkb-bd/wp-debug-log-config-tool/readme.txt

 = Key Features =

-* **WP-CLI Style Terminal**: Execute WordPress commands directly from your browser with syntax highlighting and auto-completion
-* **Database Tools**: Run SQL queries, view table structures, and optimize your database (super admin only)
-* **Debug Constants Manager**: Toggle all WordPress debug constants with a single click
+* **Safe First Run**: Activating the plugin does not automatically change WP_DEBUG, WP_DEBUG_LOG, WP_DEBUG_DISPLAY, SCRIPT_DEBUG, SAVEQUERIES, or existing log paths.
+* **Explicit Debug Controls**: Review current debug constant values and update them only through intentional UI actions.
-* **Log Viewer**: View, filter, and analyze debug logs with syntax highlighting and error categorization
+* **Modern Debug Log Viewer**: View, search, filter, group, copy, and clear debug log entries from a compact WordPress admin interface.
+* **Readable Timeline Rows**: Scan log entries with severity labels, occurrence counts, plugin/source hints, exact timestamps, and copy-as-JSON actions.
+* **Stack Trace Analysis**: Format PHP stack traces and database call chains so long fatal errors are easier to read.
+* **Last Fatal Snapshot**: Capture the latest fatal error during shutdown and show it in the log screen when wp-admin is available again.
+* **Large Log File Preview**: Open the current debug log file inside a modal and safely read the latest 1 MB of large files.
+* **Smooth Upgrade Behavior**: Upgrades preserve existing constants and custom debug log locations instead of replacing your current configuration.
-* **Query Inspector**: Examine database queries with SAVEQUERIES support
+* **Query Inspector**: Optionally examine database queries when SAVEQUERIES is enabled, including SQL, caller, execution time, and stack trace details.
-* **Email Notifications**: Get alerts when new errors appear in your logs
-* **Safe Mode**: Quickly disable all plugins except selected ones for troubleshooting
+* **WP-CLI Style Terminal**: Optionally run guarded WordPress-style commands directly from the browser with command history and auto-completion.
+* **Terminal Settings**: Enable or disable terminal access and database commands from a dedicated settings screen.
+* **Safe Mode**: Optionally isolate plugin conflicts by keeping selected plugins active and restoring the previous state when Safe Mode is turned off.
+* **Email Notifications**: Optionally configure notification email settings, daily summaries, and test email delivery for debug activity.
+* **Admin Bar Debug Toggle**: Quickly review and change WP_DEBUG from the WordPress admin bar when you explicitly choose to.
+* **Dashboard Widget**: See recent debug log activity from the WordPress dashboard.
-* **Custom Log Paths**: Set custom log file locations with filter support
+* **Custom Log Path Support**: Keep existing custom log paths and use filters to customize the debug log location.
+* **Hardened Admin Routes**: AJAX actions use nonce and capability checks, with guarded file path handling for debug log access.

 = Debug Constants Available =

+These constants can be reviewed and changed from the plugin UI.
+The plugin does not change them on activation or deactivation.

-* **WP_DEBUG** - Default Value: true - Enables WordPress debug mode
+* **WP_DEBUG** - Enables WordPress debug mode
-* **WP_DEBUG_LOG** - Default Value: true - Saves all errors to a debug.log file
+* **WP_DEBUG_LOG** - Saves errors to the configured debug log destination
-* **SCRIPT_DEBUG** - Default Value: false - Uses development versions of core JS and CSS files
+* **SCRIPT_DEBUG** - Uses development versions of core JS and CSS files
-* **WP_DEBUG_DISPLAY** - Default Value: false - Controls whether debug messages display on screen
+* **WP_DEBUG_DISPLAY** - Controls whether debug messages display on screen
-* **SAVEQUERIES** - Default Value: false - Saves database queries for analysis
+* **SAVEQUERIES** - Saves database queries for analysis

 = Developer Tools =

-* **Terminal Commands**: Use WP-CLI style commands like `wp core version` or `wp plugin list`
+* **Terminal Commands**: Optionally use WP-CLI style commands like `wp core version` or `wp plugin list`
-* **Database Explorer**: Run SELECT queries and view results in a formatted table
+* **Database Explorer**: Optionally run SELECT queries and view results in a formatted table
 * **Stack Trace Analysis**: Visualize error stack traces for easier debugging
 * **Hook Inspector**: View all registered hooks and their callbacks
 * **Environment Detection**: Development features are automatically hidden in production
+* **Copy JSON**: Copy structured log entries for support tickets or developer handoff
+* **File Viewer**: Inspect the debug log file without leaving the WordPress admin screen

-> **Developer API**: Apply custom filters like `apply_filters('wp_debuglog_log_file_path', $file);` to extend functionality
+> **Developer API**: Use filters like `wp_dlct_log_file_path` and `dlct_debug_file_path` to customize log path behavior.

-Please note: Constant values will be restored on plugin deactivation as it was before activating the plugin.
+Please note: Configuration changes are made only by explicit UI actions.
+Deactivating the plugin does not automatically restore, remove, enable, or disable WordPress debug constants.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/debug-log-config-tool` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress.
+Activation will not automatically change your debug constants.
-1. Go to Tools-> Debug Logs screen to see the debug logs or access it from the top navbar.
+1. Go to Tools -> Debug Logs to view logs, review current debug settings, or make an explicit configuration change.

 == Frequently Asked Questions ==

-= Do I need file manager/ftp or modify wp-config.php fie  ? =
+= Do I need file manager/FTP or modify wp-config.php? =

-No, just activate the plugin and turn off/on debug mode from plugin settings
+No. You can review current debug settings and turn debug constants on or off from the plugin settings when you choose to.
+Activation itself does not edit your debug configuration.

+= Will activation or deactivation change my debug constants? =

+No. Activation and deactivation do not automatically change WP_DEBUG, WP_DEBUG_LOG, WP_DEBUG_DISPLAY, SCRIPT_DEBUG, SAVEQUERIES, or your configured debug log path.

+= What happens when I upgrade from an older version? =

+The plugin preserves your existing debug constants and log path.
+Upgrade handling is designed to avoid replacing your current configuration unless you make an explicit change in the UI.

+= Are terminal commands and database tools required? =

+No. The core value is log viewing and debug configuration management.
+Terminal, database, Safe Mode, and notification tools are optional advanced features.

+= Can it help after a fatal error? =

+Yes.
+The plugin stores a small last-fatal-error snapshot during WordPress shutdown and shows it in the log screen when the dashboard can load again.
+It does not create a public emergency log viewer.

 = Can I see full debug in dashboard?  =